webos-internals/preware/README.md

 # webOS Archive Fork

-This fork refactors the project to allow us to update and build it without the legacy build infrastructure.
+This fork refactors the project to allow us to update and build Preware 1.x without the legacy build infrastructure.
+For LuneOS, see [Preware 2](https://github.com/webOS-ports/preware).

 ## Building